my-android-platform/guide-aosp-building/aosp_building/commands/make/README.md

 ## Common targets
 ###### m help
-    clean                   (aka clobber) equivalent to rm -rf out/ checkbuild              Build every module defined in the source tree droid                   Default target
+    clean                   (aka clobber) equivalent to rm -rf out/ installclean            Clean files installed from previous build.
+Use this when try re-build on another target, flavor. checkbuild              Build every module defined in the source tree droid                   Default target
     nothing                 Do not build anything, just parse and validate the build structure